googleapis/cloud-debug-nodejs/README.md

 ![Debug UI](doc/images/debug-ui.png?raw=true)

+If your source is hosted in a [cloud source repository](https://cloud.google.com/tools/cloud-repositories/docs/), Stackdriver Debugger will display the source code of your application automatically.
+Alternatively, you can also point the debugger to local files, a GitHub or Bitbucket repository, through a Source Capture, or you can simply type in a filename and line number.
+More details are on source options are [available here](https://cloud.google.com/debugger/docs/source-options).

-You can browse the code, and set a snapshot by clicking in the gutter (line number area).
+If you have the source available, you can set a snapshot by clicking in the gutter (line number area).
 Once you set a snapshot, the debug agent will insert a momentary breakpoint at the code location in the running instances of the application.

 ![Breakpoint Set](doc/images/breakpoint-set.png?raw=true)